konradsic/dj-cloudy/README.md

+> [!WARNING]
+> As of March 21, the project will no longer be maintained due to limitations imposed by YouTube (and other platforms) on streaming music tracks.

 # [DJ Cloudy](https://konradsic.github.io/dj-cloudy): The ultimate Discord music experience
 Welcome to DJ Cloudy, the Discord music bot that will amplify your server's music experience!
 Ever wanted to play a song while chatting with friends?
 Say no more.
 With DJ Cloudy you can play songs, create playlists and configure the server for your needs.
 Created by @konradsic, DJ Cloudy is here to deliver top-notch voice channel music experience!